matishsiao/go-ha-proxy/README.md

 # Introduction:
   This GoHAProxy is simple HAProxy by Golang.

+## Version:

+version:0.0.1

-  It's support tcp proxy and you can use roundrobin or source mode to HA.
+    support tcp proxy and you can use roundrobin or source mode to HA.

 ## Next version: